Dean Peterson, Executive Director

 Peterson brings 30 years of bicycle racing experience and 24 years of teaching experience to Marian University and the Indy Cycloplex.
 He has coached, trained, or raced in Europe, Africa, and Cuba.
 He is a USA Cycling Level 3 coach and is a USA Cycling Category 1 cyclist.

-In his first seven seasons at the helm of the Knights cycling team, Peterson guided the Knights to seven straight USA Cycling Division I collegiate track cycling national championships, four straight collegiate road championships, three straight cyclocross national championships and the program’s first-ever BMX national title.
+In his first seven seasons at the helm of the Knights cycling team, Peterson guided the Knights to eight straight USA Cycling Division I collegiate track cycling national championships, five straight collegiate road championships, three straight cyclocross national championships and two straight BMX national championships.
 He is the first Marian University head cycling coach to win national championships in road, cyclocross and BMX competition.
-The 2012-13 season culminated with the Knights winning the program’s first-ever USA Cycling Collegiate Team Omnium overall national title, which is awarded to the program that earns the highest finishes in each of the five disciplines throughout the season.
-Peterson led Marian Cycling to the track title, a third-place finish at the mountain bike national championships, the cyclocross title, the BMX title and the road championship to secure the first-ever overall team omnium title for the program.
-His strategy of developing riders in each of the disciplines to develop a team that can compete in all of them has paid immediate dividends.
+The 2012-2013 season culminated with the Knights winning the program’s first-ever USA Cycling Collegiate Team Omnium overall national title, which is awarded to the program that earns the highest finishes in each of the five disciplines throughout the season, and the Knights repeated that team achievement in the 2013-2014.
+His strategy of developing riders in each of the disciplines to develop a team that can compete in all of them has paid immediate dividends, alongside building a full model for running a successful collegiate program.

 Deborah Lawrence, Vice President for Administration and General Counsel